 Docents, or volunteer educators, have contact with thousands of Zoo visitors each year at both facilities, through guided tours and informal learning experiences.
 They promote a humane ethic when interacting with audiences of all ages and backgrounds.
 Each docent training class includes a session dedicated to Humane Education.
 This includes a presentation that discusses humane education issues and the stories of the many rescued animals at the Society in order to better share humane education concepts with tour participants and guests.
 Annual re-certification for docents also includes a humane education component.

 The DZS has produced a film by Academy Award winner Sue Marx.
 “From Animal Showboat to Animal Lifeboat” illustrates the many ways animals in entertainment are exploited and suggests a different course for the future.
 This film won an Emmy and was co-written and co-produced by DZS Director Ron Kagan.
 This film is available to view in its entirety on the Zoo’s website.

 Media and Signage

-The DZS’ frequent press releases about issues involving animal protection and substantial on-site signage about rescue animals create visibility for the problems associated with keeping exotic animals, animals in entertainment and other welfare topics.
+The DZS’s frequent press releases about issues involving animal protection, as well as substantial on-site signage about rescue animals, create visibility for the issues associated with keeping exotic animals, animals in entertainment and other welfare topics.
 They also encourage people to become animal advocates.